sekthor/portfolio/content/articles/qrquiz/index.md

 However, there were some extra guardrails I had to install, as providing no correct (or wrong) answers would result in a division by 0 error.

-Also, it is theroetically feasible to provide more answers in a quiz, than there are pixels in a QR code.
+Also, it is theoretically feasible to provide more answers in a quiz, than there are pixels in a QR code.
 Should this happen, the request will be rejected with an http `400 Bad Request`.

 ### Storing the quiz

 The initial implementation was saving quizzes in memory.
-Soon after I added sqlite into my persitance layer.
+Soon after I added sqlite into my persistence layer.

 1 `quiz` has n `question`s and a `question` has n answers.
-These are all fairly simple foreign key realtions.
+These are all fairly simple foreign key relations.
 However, the amount of joins to fetch a single quiz is quite high and I am not too fond of that.
 From the small number of quizzes my test users have generated I compute an average of 44 pixels per answers with the highest count being 206 pixels per answer (small quiz with only two answers).